Pain And Suffering In Personal Injury Claims

 Pain and Suffering Defined

-Pain and suffering is considered the physical or emotional stress you experience from your injuries.
+Pain and suffering is considered the stress you experience from your injuries.
+It can include:

-Despite the vagaries of this definition, you can, by law, file an insurance claim for pain and suffering compensation.
-This amount is considered separate from other medical expenses―X-rays, medications, hospital visits―and lost wages compensation.
+The definition is vague, but the law allows you to file an insurance claim for pain and suffering compensation.
+This amount is separate from lost wages and other medical expenses, such as x-rays, medications, and hospital visits.

-Whichever method you choose, be aware that you will need to provide the car insurance company with proof and evidence behind your claim.
-This requires documenting:
+Whichever method you choose, be aware that you will need to provide the car insurance company with proof and evidence to support your personal injury claim.
+Provide as much documentation as you can, such as the following.

 - Medical reports.